 Spreading the word to those who will listen is a valuable contribution.
 There is no need to become a “naval bore” but the more people understand the need for the RN, the better.
 The Government has got away with so many cuts to the RN over the years mainly because the media has ignored naval issues and most people are ignorant of purpose and the state of the RN.

 The RN presentation team

 If your company or organisation can be persuaded and you can gather a group of 40 or more people, you can invite the RN presentation team to visit.
-In a largely ignorant society, this can help raise awareness of the purpose and need for the RN.
+In our ‘sea-blind’ society this can help raise awareness of the purpose and need for the RN.
 You can submit a request for them to visit or find out where they are scheduled to give presentations on the RN website here.

 Riot! / Lawful Rebellion